 Current research into the possible causes of SUDEP focuses on problems with breathing, heart rhythm and brain function that occur with a seizure.

-We mention SUDEP because it is important that you know about it and that you understand that no matter how unlikely it might be for you, epilepsy can and does kill people.
-It underlines the importance of taking seriously the need to work with your doctor and your family and your epilepsy counsellor to minimise the impact of epilepsy in your life.
+It is important to mention SUDEP so you know about it and understand epilepsy can and does kill people.
+It underlines the importance of working with your doctor, family and counsellors to minimise the impact of epilepsy in your life.

 Epilepsy Foundation, 2019, Sudden Unexpected Death in Epilepsy, Epilepsy Foundation https://epilepsyfoundation.org.au/managing– epilepsy/health -and-wellbeing/sudep